gabis96/ML-models-comparison/README.md

     - Top/bottom 10 countries in the podium for the last 8 years.
     - Top/bottom 10%til countries in happiness.
     - Overall best performing country in each category by average.
+    - Evaluate regions performance in each category by average.
-- Comparison between regression models
+- Comparison between regression models.
+- Build predictive models using regression.
+    - Compare results evaluating with appropiate metrics.
 - Do predictive extrapolation using time series on the data and analyze (Future Work):
     - Rank in 2023
-    - Which country is on it’s way to becoming the first Utopia?
-(9.0)
+    - Which country is on it’s way to becoming the first Utopia? (>9.0)
-    - Which country is on it’s way to becoming the first Dystopia?
-(1.0)
+    - Which country is on it’s way to becoming the first Dystopia? (<1.0)
-- Compare results evaluating models with appropiate metrics (Future Work).
 - Create infographic.

 ## Python Stack

-**Math & Machine Learning:** sklearn, numpy
+**Math & Machine Learning:** sklearn, numpy.

-**Data Manipulation:** pandas (for datasets), requests (for scrapping from the web)
+**Data Manipulation:** pandas (for datasets), requests (for scrapping from the web).

-**Visualization:** mathplotlib, seaborn (newest interface objects), geopandas
+**Visualization:** mathplotlib, seaborn (newest interface 'objects'), geopandas.

 ## File Description